 Approximately 45 percent of the forecasted Lynn Canal traffic under Alternative 2B is attributed to Juneau residents traveling to and from Juneau.
 This amount of increased traffic would not noticeably impact downtown (commercial district) streets, as most Juneau residents would not pass through the downtown area on trips to and from Haines or Skagway.
 Downtown traffic would be affected by somewhat less than half of the Alternative 2B traffic, as some of the travelers who do not live in Juneau would be destined for the Auke Bay Ferry Terminal or airport.
-Under Alternative 2B, traffic on downtown streets would go up by as much as 275 annual ADT if half of all non-Juneau resident travelers used the downtown area.
+Under Alternative 2B, traffic on downtown streets would go up by as much as 275 annual ADT if half of all non-Juneau resident travelers used the downtown area once on each trip to Juneau.
+This would have little effect on traffic conditions in the downtown area.